luckyhyosun/fullstackopen/README.md

     ```

 **Note**
-From the code below, controller.js is handling HTTP request and return response after <code>res.json(data)</code>.
+From the code below, controller.js is handling HTTP request ([Routing or Router](https://expressjs.com/en/guide/routing.html)) and return response after <code>res.json(data)</code>.
 But helper.js is not handling HTTP request, instead it just quering MongoDB directly and returns an a plain array of JS objects.
 ```js
 // Handling HTTP by Express (via 'Router') notesRouter.get('/', async (req, res) => {